-- Where does the CSV come from?
+Where does the CSV come from?
 Will the source database be updated regularly, requiring a regular import → update of the users in UCS?

-- It seems you wish to use the gapps connector.
+It seems you wish to use the gapps connector.
 Should all users be synced to google or do you wish to select a group etc?

 If you import a user into classes of multiple schools, you must list those schools in the schools column of the CSV file.
 But the UMC module for CSV-import does currently not support users in multiple schools.
 You’d have to use the command line tools for that.